11 Actionable Tips To Avoid Archery Injuries

 Blisters and Calluses

-Blisters and calluses can occur on your fingers from the friction of gripping the bowstring.
-It’s a common injury that is often caused by using the bow for extended periods of time.
-One of the major symptoms is that you will have a red and sore finger.
+Blisters and calluses can develop on your fingers from the friction of gripping the bowstring.
+This common injury is often caused by using the bow for extended periods.
+One of the major symptoms is a red and sore finger.

-It is vital to use a finger tab or gloves to protect your fingers when shooting.
-It will help cover your fingers and act as a barrier between your fingers and the string.
-Be sure to choose comfortable gloves that won’t interfere with your bow draw, as that can hinder your ability to shoot accurately.
+Using a finger tab or gloves to protect your fingers when shooting is vital.
+These will help cover your fingers and act as a barrier between them and the string.
+Be sure to choose comfortable gloves that won’t interfere with your bow draw, which can hinder your ability to shoot accurately.

-Using a proper bow grip can also help to prevent blisters and calluses.
+Using a proper bow grip can also help prevent blisters and calluses.
 Be mindful to place your fingers on the proper spot of the bowstring and avoid excessive finger tension while hooking the string.
-Most archers go for gloves, but tape can work for this archery gear as well.
+Most archers wear gloves, but tape can also work for this archery gear.

 -